mebobby2/MachineLearningBook/README.md

 ## Upto

-Upto page 215
+Upto page 216

-Oops, it looks like the search for “laptop” returns all sorts
+Getting Details for an Item